 A thesis, on the other hand, is archived in an international database and EMU's library, becoming public domain.
-A thesis is equivalent to six graduate credits but is under the jurisdiction of the quality management faculty and the Graduate School (the Graduate School imposes additional requirements. https://www.emich.edu/graduate/documents_forms/index.php)
+A thesis is equivalent to six graduate credits but is under the jurisdiction of the quality management faculty and the Graduate School The Graduate School imposes additional requirements on the Documents and Forms page.

 With sustained effort, a student could complete a development project or thesis in two consecutive semesters.

 You may be able to transfer up to six semester hours of appropriate graduate credit.

 You may be able to take up to six credit hours of non-quality graduate courses.
 If you can demonstrate applicable professional experience, training or certification, you may negotiate alternative courses with your academic adviser to customize a program of studies.

 For other courses and program information, visit our entry in the latest Academic Catalog.

 All students, including out-of-state and international students, can take the online courses at in-state tuition rates.
 This perk will save you thousands of dollars over the course of your education.
 Visit the Student Business Services site for the details.